UnitexGramLab/unitex-governance/governance.md

 * Merge pull request submit by contributors.
 * Have direct access to the code base.
 * Nominate and vote new committers.
-* Participate in the strategic planning.
 * Participate in the release planning.
-* Approve changes to the governance model.

 ###### Become a Commiter